Regal Rexnord: History

-Regal Beloit acquired Power Transmission Solutions business (PTS) from Emerson Electric Co. for approximately $1.4 billion — $1.4 billion in cash plus $40 million of assumed liabilities, effective from Jan 30th, 2015.
-The business manufactures, sells and services bearings, couplings, gearing, drive components, and conveyor systems under brands including Browning, Jaure, Kop-Flex, McGill, Morse, Rollway, Sealmaster and System Plast.
+Regal Beloit acquired Power Transmission Solutions business (PTS) from Emerson Electric Co. of St. Louis, Missouri for approximately $1.4 billion—$1.4 billion in cash plus $40 million of assumed liabilities, effective from Jan 30th, 2015.
+The business manufactures, sells and services bearings, couplings, gearing, drive components, and conveyor systems under brands including Browning, Jaure, Kop-Flex, McGill, Morse, Rollway, Sealmaster, and System Plast.
 With annual revenues of approximately $600 million, PTS has over 3,000 employees around the world.
-PTS will become part of Regal's newly defined Power Transmission segment.

-In 2019, Regal Beloit America announced it would be closing its Durst Power Transmission plant in Shopiere, WI.
-The closure started on January 31, 2020, affected approximately 60 employees.
+PTS became part of Regal's newly defined Power Transmission segment.
+In 2019, Regal Beloit America announced it would be closing its Durst Power Transmission plant in Shopiere, Wisconsin.
+The closure began on January 31, 2020 and affected approximately 60 employees.
 In October 2021, Regal Beloit Corporation completed its merger with Rexnord Corporation, creating Regal Rexnord Corporation.

-In November 2021, Regal Rexnord closes on $297M acquisition of Arrowhead Systems LLC, which has Wisconsin operations in Randolph and Oshkosh.

-In March 2023, the company acquired its rival Altra Industrial Motion for about $5 billion including debt.

-In September 2023, the company sold its industrial electric motors and generators business of the Marathon, Cemp, and Rotor brands to rival WEG S.A. for $400M.
+In November 2021, Regal Rexnord closed on the $297 million acquisition of Arrowhead Systems LLC, which has Wisconsin operations in Randolph and Oshkosh.
+In March 2023, the company acquired its rival Altra Industrial Motion in Braintree, Massachusetts for about $5 billion including debt.
+In September 2023, the company sold its industrial electric motors and generators business of the Marathon, Cemp, and Rotor brands to rival WEG S.A. for $400 million.

 Marathon Electric Motors (India) Limited

-Marathon Electric Kolkata started its journey as GEC UK, after the European Union was formed GEC of UK and Alsthom of France merged to form GEC Alsthom, then this Company became Alstom.
-In 2007, Regal Rexnord Corporation of USA acquired Alstom India's Motor & Fan business and was named "Marathon Electric Motors India Limited".
+Marathon Electric Kolkata started its journey as GEC UK, after the European Union was formed GEC of the UK and Alsthom of France merged to form GEC Alsthom.
+The company became Alstom.
+In 2007, Regal Rexnord Corporation of USA acquired Alstom India's motor and fan business and was named "Marathon Electric Motors India Limited".

-Marathon Kolkata manufactures both LT induction & Large HT induction motors for domestic, commercial & industrial segments.
-These motors are available as per industry requirements of the safe area and hazardous area applications.
-Marathon also makes axial, propeller & centrifugal Industrial Fans.
+Marathon Kolkata manufactures both LT induction & Large HT induction motors for domestic, commercial, and industrial segments.
+The motors are available as per industry requirements of the safe area and hazardous area applications.
+Marathon makes axial, propeller and centrifugal industrial fans.